anacko/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for learning Rails by example.

+Its main features include user registration and login, admin authentication for creating new categories and products, and purchases with [Stripe API](https://stripe.com/docs/api).

+## Screenshots

 ## Setup